ONSdigital/dp-search-data-extractor/README.md

 ### Getting started

 * Run `make debug`
+* Run `make help` to see full list of make targets

 The service runs in the background consuming messages from Kafka.
 An example event can be created using the helper script, `make produce`.